About Lake Harbor

 Public schools in Lake Harbor, Palm Beach County, Florida are administered by the local school district.
 School performance data, enrollment information, and district boundaries are available through the Florida Department of Education and the National Center for Education Statistics at nces.ed.gov.

-The Lake Harbor Public Library provides access to public records resources including online databases, historical archives, and government document collections.
+The Palm Beach County Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Palm Beach County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Lake Harbor, Florida residents are available through the local police department and authorized providers in Palm Beach County.
+Fingerprinting services for Lake Harbor, Florida residents are available through local police (where present) and authorized providers in Palm Beach County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Palm Beach County Sheriff's Office for scheduling and fees.

-To register to vote in Lake Harbor, Florida, residents can register online through the Florida Division of Elections's website, by mail, or in person at the Palm Beach County elections office.
+To register to vote in Lake Harbor, Florida, residents can register online through the Florida Division of Elections website, by mail, or in person at the Palm Beach County elections office.
 Florida requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Florida Division of Elections's voter lookup tool.
-For local municipal elections in Lake Harbor, contact the Palm Beach County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the Florida Division of Elections voter lookup tool.
+For local county and state elections (Lake Harbor is an unincorporated community in Palm Beach County and does not hold municipal elections), contact the Palm Beach County Clerk's office for schedules and ballot information.

 Property records for Lake Harbor, Florida are maintained by the Palm Beach Property Appraiser's Office and the Palm Beach County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Palm Beach County, including parcels in Lake Harbor.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Palm Beach County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Florida counties provide online property record searches through their county websites.
-For in-person requests, visit the Palm Beach County offices at the county courthouse.
-The Palm Beach County Treasurer handles property tax payments and tax sale information.
+The Palm Beach County Tax Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Lake Harbor, Florida residents are available through both county and state offices.
 The Florida Department of Health, Bureau of Vital Statistics, located in Jacksonville, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Florida.
 Orders can be placed online, by mail, or in person.
 Locally, the Palm Beach County Clerk's office issues marriage licenses and maintains marriage records for Palm Beach County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.